jazminschroeder/jazminschroeder.github.io/source/_posts/2013-12-21-a-blog-with-octopress.markdown

 ---
 layout: post
-title: "Starging with a blog with octopress"
+title: "Starting with a blog with octopress"
 date: 2013-12-21 18:55:52 -0600
 comments: true
 categories: